 MYTH #3: You cannot get the same STI twice.
 Just because you have had gonorrhea once does not mean you will be inoculated against it or any other STIs in the future.
 In fact, you can get the same STI from the same partner over and over unless both of you get tested and treated for it.

 MYTH #4: People who use condoms cannot get STIs.
 Although condoms provide at least some protection against most STIs, they do not guarantee your safety.
 For one thing, unless you are wearing a full-body condom, there is still the potential to transmit and contract viruses like herpes and HPV because those viruses can sit on parts of the skin that are not covered by condoms.
 In addition, people make lots of mistakes using condoms that undermine their protective benefits.
-For instance, a recent review of dozens of condom use studies found that 51% of participants indicated that they sometimes waited until after they started having sex to put a condom on, and 45% indicated that they sometimes took condoms off before they were finished having sex.1 A large number of people also reported putting condoms on improperly, failing to inspect the packaging and expiration date, in addition to a number of other errors that increase the likelihood of disease transmission.
+For instance, some studies have found that as many as 51% of research participants indicated that they sometimes waited until after they started having sex to put a condom on, and 45% indicated that they sometimes took condoms off before they were finished having sex .
+A large number of people also reported putting condoms on improperly, failing to inspect the packaging and expiration date, in addition to a number of other errors that increase the likelihood of disease transmission.

 MYTH #5: STIs can be transmitted through public toilet seats.
 If you are having sex on top of a toilet, sure!
 Otherwise, it is pretty unlikely.
 It turns out that many viruses and bacteria cannot live long outside of the human body, and even if you happened to sit in someone else’s bodily fluids, infection can only occur if those fluids get inside your bloodstream or genital tract.
 So, unless you happen to have a lot of open cuts on your buttocks or enjoy dry humping toilet seats, the risk is pretty minimal.